 12. Talking Back

 This habit is common once your child grows up and starts to gain a certain sense of independence.
 Once they start feeling independent, they get a feeling that they know everything, and as a result, they start responding aggressively even to simple requests.
+Such incorrect manners can be frustrating for parents to deal with.

 Even though this behavior might drive you crazy, it’s your reaction that will decide the outcome, for better or worse.